-If you have a high interest debt, such as.
-B. personal loans, credit card debt, etc., pay them off first.
+If you have high-interest debt, such as, personal loans, credit card debt, etc., pay them off first.
 The interest rate on these loans may even be higher than your market income.
 It makes no sense to spend your energy giving away all the profits you made in the market to pay off your debt.
 Pay off that debt before you hit the market.

 Stop there if you plan to invest in next semester’s tuition, next month’s rent, savings for your daughter’s wedding next year, or other such reasons.